International-Data-Spaces-Association/InformationModel/model/README.md

 <div align="center"><img alt="Concerns hexagon" src="https://raw.githubusercontent.com/IndustrialDataSpace/InformationModel/develop/images/Hexagon_simple.jpg" width="40%" /></div>

-Some of the sub-models below directly map to the above mentioned concerns, some follow a more detailed view on particular aspects (e.g. participants).
+Some sub-models below directly map to the above-mentioned concerns, some follow a more detailed view on particular aspects (e.g. participants).

 ## Directory layout
 Each of the sub-models represents an individual modeling facet: